Managing Corn for Greater Yield

 As growers strive for greater corn yields, the National Corn Growers Association (NCGA) National Corn Yield Contest provides a benchmark for yields that are attainable when environmental conditions and agronomic management are optimized.
 The average yields of NCGA winners are about double the average U.S. yields.
 This difference can be attributed to favorable environmental conditions, highly productive contest fields, and high-yield management practices used by contest winners.

-Yields above 300 bu/acre were achieved in a total of 373 entries in 35 states across all classes from 2013 to 2016 (Table 1).
-Of these 373 entries 239 were in irrigated classes and 134 in non-irrigated classes.
-This Crop Insights summarizes basic management practices employed in NCGA National Corn Yield Contest entries that exceeded 300 bu/acre over the past four years and discusses how these practices can contribute to higher yields for all corn growers.
+The top national yields in the NCGA contest tend to grab the headlines, but studying a larger group of high-performing entries can provide more insight on management practices that can be applied to improve yields in normal corn production.
+This Crop Insights summarizes basic management practices employed in NCGA National Corn Yield Contest entries that exceeded 300 bu/acre over the past five years and discusses how these practices can contribute to higher yield potential for all corn growers.

 Hybrids tested against each other in a single environment (e.g., a university or seed company test plot) routinely vary in yield by at least 30 bu/acre.
 At contest yield levels, hybrid differences can be even higher.
 That is why selecting the right hybrid is likely the most important management decision of all those made by contest winners.